rolandbernard/ryoko/README.md

 To build a production build enter the respective directory (either `server` or `client`) and execute `yarn build` (or `npm run build`).
-The build output will be created inside a directory named `build` and can then be executed using node for the server, or served staticaly for the client.
+The build output will be created inside a directory named `build` and can then be executed using node for the server, or served statically for the client.

 #### How to Use